 So what’s the best way to make sure everyone’s on the same page?
 Lay everything out ahead of time in a creative brief, send it to everyone who will be involved in the project and allow at least one meeting for walking through the brief and answering any related questions.

 Your creative brief should answer the 5 W’s and 1H of marketing videos.
-Check them out here and download the free creative brief template at the end of this post to put this plan into action!
+Check them out here and download the free creative brief template to put this plan into action!

 1. Who is your video targeting?

 This seems like a no brainer.
 But sometimes, with all the other content projects on-the-go and our knowledge of the growing importance of video, it’s easy to get caught up in producing a video for the heck of it and not thinking out a strategic plan ahead of time.
 So … tie this video into your strategic marketing goals and identify that lucky persona!